Prediction of Spallation Induced Transmutation Rates For Long Lived Fission Products via Proton Accelerator: Results

 Because the goal is to arrive at an optimal design where all the LLFP material is contained within a single tank for transmutation, there needs to be some thought put into how the materials are ordered.
 Neutrons leaving the spallation target will be predominantly fast, with energies upwards of 1 GeV, and will rapidly thermalize in the surrounding moderator.
 When ordering LLFP pins, the nuclide with the largest sensitivity to thermalization of neutrons should be placed the furthest away from the target, where neutron flux will be most thermal.
 The work of this subsection details quantifying each LLFP's spectral sensitivity in order to facilitate optimal ordering.

 Preliminary runs without the LLFP pins and purely D$_2$O moderator show that there is no true fast region, as the neutrons are thermalized very quickly by the D$_2$O. The region closest to the target (lead in this case) had a neutron flux that was 60\% thermal (below 4 eV), and 10\% fast (greater than 1 MeV).
 At 11 cm from the target, the flux was 78\% thermal and only 3\% fast.
+A figure showing the neutron flux spectrum at different radial positions can be found in the supplementary information, Figure S1.

 In order to sample the sensitivity of each LLFP to neutron flux spectrum, each LLFP's number of pins (specified in Table~\ref{tab:Pinnum} were placed surrounding the spallation target.
 These pins were then shifted radially outwards to 11 different layer positions, with 0.4 cm spacing between each layer.
 In cases where the number of LLFP pins exceeds the capacity of a single layer, the additional pins are placed in subsequent outer layers, meaning the case of "layer 0" means that the closest LLFP pins to the target were placed in layer 0.